-Join Lisa Bock for an in-depth discussion in this video Exploring different types of firewalls, part of Foundations of IT Security: Network Security.
+Join Lisa Bock for an in-depth discussion in this video Exploring different types of firewalls, part of IT Security Foundations: Network Security.

 - A firewall is a hardware or software based mechanism that controls incoming and outgoing traffic based on a set of rules that either permit or deny traffic on a network or host.
 Firewalls should be used in every network as they monitor for many of today's threats.
 Early firewalls were simply packet filters, inspecting packets as they pass through the firewall checking the source and destination address, protocol, and port.
 Packet filters do not do any payload inspection, for example it will not block a string value association with a buffer overflow.